Kitni Girhain Baaki Hain: Part 2: Episode - 32

-Maham (Noor Bukhari) is the wife of Faisal (Faris Shafi) and they have a son, Bilal.
+Maham (Noor Bukhari) is married to Faisal (Faris Shafi) and they have a son, Bilal.
 Maham was infertile but she still had a son who is actually Fahad (Shamil Khan)'s son.
 Fahad is Faisal's friend and he often comes to their house.
 He mentally tortures Maham and ask her to do what she did years ago.
 Faisal also knows she is infertile but doesn't know that Bilal is not his son.
 Maham's behavior towards Fahad is awkward.
 She says to Fahad that if he try to does anything to her than she will tell Faisal.
 The night before leaving, Fahad last time ask her to come to her room.
 She asks Faisal that what will he do if she divides her love between him and another person.
 He says that he will kill both, Maham and that person.
 When Faisal sleeps, she goes to balcony to meet Fahad.
 He asks that what is her decision.
 She says to kill him and pushes him and he dies.
 Faisal sees her near Fahad.
 Maham then goes to Faisal and asks him to forgive her as she lied to her that Bilal is not his but Fahad's son.
 He says that he knows that and wanted to keep it a secret and tells her that it was not Maham who was infertile but him.